 Members discuss how these events have impacted their lives or the lives of close family members.
 Discussions may include first-hand observations of accidents and personal stories.

-Persons convicted of a DUI are sometimes required to attend a VIP as part of their DUI sentence.
+Persons convicted of a DUI in California are required to attend a VIP as part of their DUI sentence.
 The panel then becomes an awareness program as panelists give offenders a unique perspective of how serious and hurtful their crime was.
 Offenders, though, usually have no interaction with the community members.2

 The cost of most panels is approximately $25.00 (payable via most payment methods, including money orders) and they typically last one hour in duration.